airpair/git-powered-collaborative-blogging/post.md

 --

-> *** We're planning the official annoucement of our new authoring tools in the first week of March.
-We'd love to hear what you think and get feedback on the implementation before then.
-Feel free to fork this post to share thoughts :)***
+> *** Our new authoring tools will be officially annouced first week of March.
+We'd love to hear what your feedback before then.
+Feel free to fork this post to share thoughts. ***

 <!-- *TODO add CTA to subscribe to the AP Content Maillist here.* -->